-USMCA is the new Modernized NAFTA.
+USMCA is the new NAFTA.
 After 25 years, the United States, Canada, and Mexico have approved the agreement which will go into force on July 1, 2020.
 The USMCA’s entry into force symbolizes the beginning of a new chapter for North American trade by supporting more balanced, reciprocal trade, and stronger economic development in North America.
 The USMCA contains enhancements and modernized approaches to rules of origin, agricultural market access, intellectual property, digital trade, financial services, labor, and numerous other sectors.

 What You Will Learn